jaguililla/hexagonal_spring/README.md

   an entity, the better (it could be easily accessed by many different services, or use cases).
 * `output.{notifiers,repositories}` driven adapters (implementations of driven ports).
 * `input.controllers` driver adapter (adapters without interface).
-* There are no 'input/driver ports', as they don't need to be decoupled of anything they just use the domain (and that's acceptable).
+* There are no 'input/driver ports', as they don't need to be decoupled from anything they just use the domain (and that's acceptable).
 * Subpackages can be created for different adapter implementations (to isolate their code).
 * Code structure and access rules: